 Oxfam Canada is pleased to announce the second round of recipients of the Her Future Her Choice Financial Support for Community-Based Sexual and Reproductive Health and Rights (SRHR) Initiative, generously funded by Global Affairs Canada.
 This initiative is part of the five-year Her Future Her Choice program, which aims to strengthen sexual and reproductive health and rights in Ethiopia, Malawi, Mozambique, Zambia and Canada, directly reaching more than 240,000 people, particularly young women and girls.

-In Canada, the Her Future Her Choice program aims to raise awareness about sexual and reproductive health and rights across the country by supporting community-based public engagement initiatives spearheaded by youth (age 18-29) and women's rights or youth-led organizations.
+The Her Future Her Choice program aims to raise awareness about sexual and reproductive health and rights across Canada by supporting community-based public engagement initiatives spearheaded by youth (aged 18 to 29) and women's rights or youth-led organizations.

-We are thrilled to announce the next round of recipients of this community-based funding initiative.
+We are thrilled to announce the second round of recipients of this community-based funding initiative.

 Anna Balagtas (she/they) – Toronto, Ontario